On one class of holonomy groups in pseudo-Riemannian geometry: Projectively equivalent metrics and sectional operators

-The relationship between this problem and the theory of projectively equivalent metrics, in fact, gives us not only the motivation, but also an approach to its solution: our proof is based on one unexpected and remarkable observation \cite{BolsMatvKios} concerning the algebraic structure of the curvature tensor of projectively equivalent metrics.
-This observation, in turn, opens possibility to use some technology and formulas from the theory of integrable Hamiltonian systems on Lie algebras.
-We briefly discuss these links in the next section.
+Since we are going to use Berger's approach, the role of the curvature tensor will be very important.
+Our proof will be based on one unexpected and remarkable relationship between the algebraic structure of the curvature tensor of projectively equivalent metrics and integrable Hamiltonian systems on Lie algebras.